opensafely-core/ehrql/docs/wiki-docs/ehrql-documentation.md

 :construction: These documents are a work in progress, but there should be enough for new users to get started.

-:spiral_notepad: If you have previously used cohort-extractor, you may find the [Coming to ehrQL from cohort-extractor](guidance-for-existing-cohort-extractor-users.md) page useful.
+:notepad_spiral: If you have previously used cohort-extractor, you may find the [Coming to ehrQL from cohort-extractor](guidance-for-existing-cohort-extractor-users.md) page useful.

 The pages are designed to be read in order.